livinamuk/VKSandbox/README.md

-﻿# OpenGL Depth Peeled Hair
+﻿# VK Sandbox

 ![Screenshot](screen.jpg)

 The current working project for the rewrite of Hell Engine.
+Vulkan renderer is broken and missing all features of the GL one (of course it is).
 At some point soon I'm gonna push this over the top of Hell2025.

 ```
 git clone https://github.com/livinamuk/VKSandbox.git